RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Introduction

 Roadie loads your `catalog-info.yaml` files automatically from GitHub.
-This document walks you through how to change the default setting, how to add new paths, and support for multiple organizations.
+This document explains how to change the default setting, how to add new paths, and how to support multiple organizations.

 ## Prerequisites